Friday, May 30, 2008

 One was an ultimate comfort food for children.
 Macaroni and cheese, of course.
 Since becoming vegan, it was fun to try it out without dairy.
 I came up with my vegan version of the favorite recipe we used at the camp.
 This is not without calories, I'll warn you.
 It's good once in a while though.

 This recipe is a little different than most.
-It calls for a long baking time and uncooked pasta.
+It calls for a long and low baking time with uncooked pasta.
 There is no water in the recipe either.
 These parts of the recipe are unchanged by me.
 I think this is why I love this so much.
 It is very creamy and oh, so good.
 And it's nice to know that you have it in the oven and can catch up on other things while it bakes.
 I have used wheat free pasta: brown rice pasta and corn pasta, with good success.
 In fact, corn pasta seems to make it "buttery" tasting.

 Creamy Baked Macaroni and (Vegan) Cheese